 i.
 Sustainable whole-farm planning

-2. The first of two Farm Business Planning Courses began filling in September.
-This is most notable for two reasons: 1) With help from this CIG grant, the course was revised to include modern and leading sustainable business practices, and 2) Several students from the previously mentioned crop production course have registered.
-Details of these actions are listed below…
+- The first of two Farm Business Planning Courses began filling in September 2018.
+This is most notable for two reasons: 1) With help from SARE and other grants, the course was revised to include modern and leading sustainable business practices, and 2) Several students from the previously mentioned crop production course have registered.
+Details of these actions are listed below.

 ii.
 Recognizing costs and sourcing issues associated with sustainable production methods, and weighing those costs when considering producing sustainably during the first years of a farmer’s career.